Hyundai IONIQ 5 Named 2022 Hispanic Motor Press EV of the Year

-FOUNTAIN VALLEY, Calif., March 8, 2022 /PRNewswire/ -- The Hyundai IONIQ 5 has been named EV of the Year in the 2022 Hispanic Motor Press Awards.
+FOUNTAIN VALLEY, Calif., March 8, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The Hyundai IONIQ 5 has been named EV of the Year in the 2022 Hispanic Motor Press Awards.
 The 12th Annual awards program recognizes the best vehicles for Hispanic consumers based on styling, driving satisfaction, technology, safety, environmental impact, mechanical reliability, and value.

 "At Hyundai, we are committed to addressing the needs of Hispanic automotive buyers, and this award further validates that our class-leading vehicles are resonating," said Olabisi Boyle, vice president, product planning and mobility strategy, Hyundai Motor North America.
 "The IONIQ 5 has the perfect combination of impressive range, performance, charging speed, advance technology, versatile interior space and cutting-edge design coupled with one of the best warranty and maintenance plans in the industry."